EXPLORER'S GRAND SLAM

 It was first achieved by David Hempleman-Adams in 1998.

 The Explorer’s Grand Slam is a huge undertaking that will challenge you mentally and physically.
 You must be in top physical shape and be able to persevere in the face of intense hardship and discomfort.
-You will be subject to brutal cold, storms, extreme high altitude, punishing load carries and likely the best and most memorable experiences and people of your life!
+You will be subject to brutal cold, storms, extremely high altitudes, punishing load carries, and likely the best and most memorable experiences and people of your life!

 What Order Should I Complete the Explorer’s Grand Slam in?